 Examples of Downhill bikes: Santa Cruz V10, Giant Glory

 Back in the day mountain bike wheels came in one size.
 26 inch.
-Nowadays the 26? mountain bike has been almost completely dropped in favour of more modern wheel sizes.
+Nowadays the 26-inch mountain bike has been almost completely dropped in favour of more modern wheel sizes.
 There’s not just one!
-We have 27.5?, 29?, and even 27.5+ and 29+.
+We have 27.5, 29, mullets and even 27.5+ and 29+.
 Here’s a quick guide to today’s wheel sizes.

 These were the standard mountain bike wheels for years.
 Tried and tested they were the most widely used wheel size and worked well in all situations.

-Benefit: It’s the most common size so easy to find spares, tubes and tires – even on the trails from fellow riders.
-It’s also a very manageable wheel, easy to twist, turn and flow through the trails.
+Benefit: It’s also a very manageable wheel, easy to twist, turn and flow through the trails.

 27.5" / 650B

-Benefit: Great over rough stuff, lighter than a comparable 29? wheel and retain much of the nimbleness historically associated with 26? wheels.
+Benefit: Great over rough stuff, lighter than a comparable 29" wheel and they retain much of the nimbleness historically associated with 26" wheels.

 In the past few years, a new breed of 29er has surfaced with new, long, low and slack geometry that makes them well suited for anything from aggressive trail riding to enduro racing and even World Cup Downhill racing.
 Plus, they’re way more fun to ride than they used to be!

 29" wheels smooth the trail and carry speed better than any other tire size.
 They're a great choice for beginners looking to get some confidence on technical climbs and descents and for intermediate-advanced riders looking to get rowdy.

 The drawbacks: the added circumference does mean that 29" wheels don't corner quite as easily as 26er and 27.5" wheels.
 They're also heavier, though this is often offset by their increased rolling capabilities.